olmesm/ohmybuck/content/blog/2020-06-08-09-41-setting-up-your-mac/index.md

 tags: ["mac", "development"]
 ---

-My somewhat opinionated guide to mac setup with a focus on enhancing existing/normal workflows.
+My "opinionated" guide to mac setup with a focus on enhancing existing/normal workflows.
 Tooling and setup has a focus on ease of setup and keeping an experience that isn't too far from OS defaults.

 ## Concepts